↑

 slice of NY cheesecake with strawberry topping on top.

-Once cheesecake has been cooled to room temperature, run a butter knife along the inside of the springform pan to separate the cheesecake from the pan.
-Place the pan with cheesecake in the freezer and freeze for about an hour.
+• Run a greased butter knife along the inside of the springform pan to separate the cheesecake from the pan.
+Take off the side of the pan.
+Place the bottom part of the pan with cheesecake in the freezer and freeze for about an hour.

-Wrap cheesecake and the bottom of the pan with plastic wrap, in 2-3 layers.
+• Wrap cheesecake and the bottom of the pan with plastic wrap, using 2-3 layers.
 Then, wrap the whole thing with aluminum foil.
-As an added protection from air, you can place the whole things in a large, zip-lock freezer bag, but that’ not necessary.

-Make sure to date and label before placing cheesecake back in the freezer.
+• Make sure to date, label, and place the cheesecake back in the freezer for up to 2-3 months

 slice of classic cheesecake on a white plate with a fork and a strawberry.